-If you have told your line manager, then they will tell the Monitoring Officer about your concerns as soon as is practicable, and prior to any investigative work being carried out.
+If you have told your line manager, then s/he will tell the Monitoring Officer about your concerns as soon as is practicable, and prior to any investigative work being carried out.
 Ordinarily, the Monitoring Officer may expect your line manager to lead on initial enquiries or deciding how investigating the matter and will liaise with the line manager before a decision is taken on how the matter will be handled (investigated or referred for investigation).
 You can speak to the Monitoring Officer at any time if you are concerned about the way your line manager is handling the issue.

 If you want your identity to remain confidential please tell the Monitoring Officer.

 The Monitoring Officer can be contacted as follows:

-- Monitoring Officer Tel: 474370 or - by email to 'Monitoring.Officer@north-herts.gov.uk'.
+Monitoring Officer (Corporate Legal Manager) - Tel: 474588 or by email to 'Monitoring.Officer@north-herts.gov.uk'.
+The Monitoring Officer email address is a confidential email address